-A Ph.D. in Engineering & Applied Science at Yale is designed to certify two distinct educational attainments: mastery of the subject matter in a particular field of study and the demonstrated ability to make original research contributions to the field.
+A Ph.D. in engineering at Yale is designed to certify two distinct educational attainments: mastery of the subject matter in a particular field of study and the demonstrated ability to make original research contributions to the field.

 Graduate students pursuing this degree are required to follow School of Engineering & Applied Science (SEAS) and Graduate School procedures.
-Some of these procedures are in this booklet and others are in the "Policies and Regulations" of the Bulletin of the Graduate School of Arts and Sciences (http://gsas.yale.edu/academics/programs-policies).
+Some of these procedures are in this booklet and others are in the "Policies and Regulations" of the Bulletin of the Graduate School of Arts and Sciences (A Message from the Dean < Yale University).